When is the first day of the program?

 What books and resources are you using?

-All books and materials are identified and chosen by the faculty according to the main objectives and nature of each topic, and are approved by the academic committee.
+All books and materials are identified and chosen by the faculty according to the main objectives and nature of each topic.

 How much Arabic do I need?